naess91/CFlashTest/README.md

 License
 -------

-This software is free software and carries a MIT license.
+This software is free software and carries a MIT license..

 Installation
 -------------------------